BioComputingUP/FeatureViewerTypeScript/README.md

 This is a code repository for the BioComputingUP Feature Viewer project.
 Full documentation at: http://protein.bio.unipd.it/feature-viewer.

+This project is based on the Javascript version [calipho-sib/feature-viewer](github.com/calipho-sib/feature-viewer), Copyright (c) 2015, SIB Swiss Institute of Bioinformatics.
+This version is <b>Typescript-based</b> and compatible with <b>Angular 2+</b>.

 Represent biological data with the feature viewer library!
 Used in [MobiDB](http://mobidb.bio.unipd.it/), [DisProt](http://www.disprot.org/), [RepeatsDB](http://repeatsdb.bio.unipd.it/) and [PhytotypeDB](http://phytotypedb.bio.unipd.it/).